crllanos/softtek-noticias/README.md

 Also, the front has the option to save an article as favorite, using for that the following Backend.

+### URL field.
+The exercise asks for a "description" field, but the News API do not offers such value.
+Instead, the application offers the URL to the original article as alternative.

 ## Backend